GooRiOn/teak-unity/docs/working-with-unity.rst

         ``error.internal`` An unexpected error occurred and the request should be retried

-    If status is ``ok`` then the second string will be a JSON encoded array.
+    If status is ``ok`` then the first string will be a JSON encoded array.
 Each entry in the array will be a dictionary with ``scheduleId`` and ``creativeId`` entries. ``scheduleId`` is the id originally received from the ``TeakNotification.ScheduleNotification`` call. ``creativeId`` is the ``creativeId`` originally passed to ``TeakNotification.ScheduleNotification()``